 OCL is here to help you with your search and we recommend following the steps below to assist you with your housing search:

 Gainesville is a renter’s market so take your time and enjoy the search.
 It can be an exciting experience to choose your future home!
 Also, tour 4-5 properties before you sign a lease and never sign a lease for a property that you’ve not toured in person.
+Off Campus Life has two resources to assist you with your housing tours and to help you make the best decision about off-campus housing.
+The first is a list of quesitons to ask when touring apartments click here and the second is an apartment rating check-list click here.

 Step 2: Budget